• Disease Overview

 Affected populations

-FSS appears to occur all ethnicities, both biologic genders and all geographic regions, evenly.
+Freeman-Sheldon Syndrome (FSS) appears to occur in all ethnicities and all geographic regions and affects males and females.
 FSS is an exceptionally rare disorder.
-It is estimated that 200-300 individuals worldwide may be affected, but the number of diagnosed and undiagnosed persons with FSS (population prevalence) remains uncertain.
+It is estimated that 200-300 individuals worldwide may be affected, but the prevalence is not known.

 • < Previous section